Adult Swim: Russia

-From its relaunch in March 2007 to March 2021, 2X2, a Russian channel specializing in animation, aired Adult Swim's original series.
+From its relaunch in March 2007 to April 2023, 2x2, a Russian channel specializing in animation, aired Adult Swim's original series.
 There was a separate Adult Swim block, and also an English-language block, where shows were broadcast in English without dubbing, both now being defunct.
 Adult Swim–produced shows that have aired include Aqua Teen Hunger Force, Robot Chicken, Moral Orel, Sealab 2021, 12 oz.
-Mouse, The Venture Bros., The Brak Show, Stroker and Hoop, Tom Goes to the Mayor, Squidbillies, Harvey Birdman, Attorney at Law, Space Ghost Coast to Coast, Frisky Dingo, Perfect Hair Forever, Metalocalypse, Lucy, the Daughter of the Devil, and others.
-2×2 also broadcast many of the anime that premiered in the U.S. on Adult Swim, although not on 2×2's Adult Swim's schedule.
+Mouse, The Venture Bros., The Brak Show, Stroker & Hoop, Tom Goes to the Mayor, Squidbillies, Harvey Birdman, Attorney at Law, Space Ghost Coast to Coast, Frisky Dingo, Perfect Hair Forever, Metalocalypse, Lucy, the Daughter of the Devil, and others.
+2x2 also broadcast many of the anime that premiered in the U.S. on Adult Swim, although not on 2x2's Adult Swim's schedule.
 Some shows including The Boondocks and Rick and Morty also premiered outside Adult Swim's block.

 On November 1, 2019, 2x2 announced an addition of the Adult Swim section on its site with library containing selected Adult Swim series broadcast earlier on the channel and also new series, like The Heart, She Holler, Off the Air, The Eric Andre Show, Dream Corp LLC, and Neon Joe, Werewolf Hunter, premiering directly on the site uncut.
-After the discontinuation of Adult Swim shows on 2x2 in March 2021, the shows were removed from the site.
-Rick and Morty is available on another streaming service, KinoPoisk, although 2x2 still maintained TV broadcast rights and had the last premiered episode available for a small amount of time after the premiere.
+In March 2021, the shows were removed from the site.

+As of 2024, the broadcast rights to all Adult Swim shows were expired and, according to 2x2, could no longer be extended.